(Last Updated: 8/31/2020)

 We accept some types of large fuel containers, depending on their condition.
-Email a photo of your large fuel container to firstname.lastname@example.org or call Kitsap1 at 360.337.5777 to inquire.
+Submit a photo of your container using the large load appointment form, or call Kitsap1 at 360.337.5777 to inquire.

 Empty fuel containers are not accepted.
 These go in your garbage.
-Remove the lid so your waste collecter can see that it is empty.
+Let them air dry and then remove the lid so your waste collector can see that it is empty.

-Fuel tanks are not accepted because we cannot easily and safely pour them.
+Fuel tanks are not accepted.
 Transfer fuel into an accepted container before you come to the facility.
 You cannot pour fluid from one container into another at our facility.

-Do not fill your gas cans to the top.
-This makes it difficult to pour and can result in gas leaks inside your vehicle while you're transporting it to the hazardous waste facility.
+Don't fill your gas cans to the top.
+This makes it difficult to pour and can result in gas leaks inside your vehicle while you're transporting it to the facility.